Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: Evaluation

-There are 400 extracted $128$-$D$ dimensional global image descriptors from the ICDAR13 train set after performing normaliztion and dimensio`nality reduction.
-We further reduced their dimensionality using t-SNE \cite{maaten2008visualizing} projection for visualisation purposes.
-The t-SNE plot of the embeddings space is shown in Figure \ref{fig:4_evaluation_4}.
-The plot shows that the embeddings learned by the proposed pipeline has very good discriminative properties as every 4 global images descriptors of each writer approximately lie near each other.
-In other words, nearest neighbours of each global images descriptor stem from the same writer.
-On the other hand, Figure \ref{fig:4_evaluation_5} depicts 1000 global image descriptors of dimension $128$ of ICDAR13 test set before and after re-ranking part.
-As the Figure illustrates, discriminativity of clusters are increased and the clusters belonging to each writer are more distinguishable from each other.
+t-SNE \cite{maaten2008visualizing} is an unsupervised, non-linear technique used mostly for exploration and visualization of high-dimensional data.
+We perform t-SNE on the ICDAR 2013 train subset to get an intuition of how the computed and dimensionality reduced global descriptors are arranged in the $128$-$D$ space.
+The t-SNE plot of the embeddings space is shown in Figure \ref{fig:img_10}.
+The plot shows that the embeddings learned by the proposed pipeline probably have very well discriminative properties as all of the four global descriptors representing each writer's document images approximately lie near each other in the projected $2$-$D$ space then forming a cluster.
+In other words, the nearest neighbors of each global image descriptor are likely to form the same writer in the original space.
+On the other hand, Figure \ref{fig:img_11} depicts 1000 global image descriptors of dimension $128$ of the ICDAR 2013 test set before and after the re-ranking part.
+As the Figure illustrates, the discriminability of clusters is increased and the clusters belonging to each writer are more distinguishable from each other compared to without re-ranking employed.